KishoreIthadi/ichatbot/README.md

 #### **2. HTML**

-Download iChatBot.js, iChatBotConfig.js & iChatBotStyle.css from below link and add it to your project.
+Download ichatbot.js, ichatbotconfig.js & ichatbotstyle.css from below link and add it to your project.

 ```link
 https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.1/css/all.min.css